-Carbs (carbohydrates) Sugars and starches that are consumed and that the body breaks down into glucose.
+Carbs (carbohydrates) Sugars and starches that are consumed and the body breaks down into glucose.
 Connecting In Omnipod 5, "connecting" refers to setting up wireless communication between system components.
 Omnipod 5 uses Bluetooth ® wireless technology to communicate with your Pod and from the Sensor to the Pod.
 Controller Omnipod 5 device, supplied by Insulet, that contains the Omnipod 5 App for use to control the Omnipod 5 System.
+A compatible personal smartphone may be used with the Omnipod 5 App installed instead of a Controller.
+Throughout the Technical User Guide , the term Controller refers to the handheld Insulet- provided device.
 Deactivate Preferred method for shutting down the Pod.
 Deactivation turns off insulin delivery in the Pod and allows the Omnipod 5 App to activate a new Pod.
-Device In Omnipod 5, "device" refers to the Omnipod 5 Controller used to control the Omnipod 5 App.
+Device In Omnipod 5 , "device" refers to the smartphone or Omnipod 5 Controller used to control the Omnipod 5 App.
 Discard Pod When a communication problem prevents you from deactivating a Pod, the DISCARD option allows Omnipod 5 to activate a new Pod without shutting down the active Pod.
 Always remove a "discarded" Pod from your body, as it may still be delivering insulin.
 Hazard Alarm An alarm that alerts you to a problem with the Omnipod 5 System that needs your immediate attention, such as a disruption to your insulin delivery.
-Hyperglycaemia High glucose.
-A higher-than-normal level of glucose in the blood; generally above 13.9 mmol/L (250 mg/dL).
-Hypoglycaemia Low glucose.
-A lower-than-normal level of glucose in the blood; generally below 3.9 mmol/L (70 mg/dL).
-Hypoglycaemia unawareness A condition in which a person does not feel or recognise the symptoms of hypoglycaemia.
+Hyperglycemia High glucose.
+A higher-than-normal level of glucose in the blood; generally above 250 mg/dL.
+Hypoglycemia Low glucose.
+A lower-than-normal level of glucose in the blood; generally below 70 mg/dL.

+Hypoglycemia unawareness A condition in which a person does not feel or recognize the symptoms of hypoglycemia.
 Infusion site The place on the body where a Pod's cannula is inserted to deliver insulin.

-Insulin on Board (IOB) Insulin that is still active (available to lower glucose) in the body.
-Ketoacidosis (diabetic ketoacidosis, or DKA) Diabetic ketoacidosis (DKA) is a serious condition in which extremely high glucose and a severe lack of insulin cause the body to break down fat for energy.
+Insulin on board (IOB) Insulin that is still active (available to lower glucose) in the body.
+Ketoacidosis (Diabetic ketoacidosis, or DKA) Diabetic ketoacidosis (DKA) is a serious condition in which extremely high glucose and a severe lack of insulin cause the body to break down fat for energy.
 The breakdown of fat releases ketones into the blood and urine.
-DKA can take hours or days to develop, with symptoms that include stomach pain, nausea, vomiting, fruity breath odour and rapid breathing.
+DKA can take hours or days to develop, with symptoms that include stomach pain, nausea, vomiting, fruity breath odor, and rapid breathing.
 Ketones Acidic by-products that result from the breakdown of fat for energy.
 The presence of ketones indicates that the body is using stored fat (instead of glucose) for energy.
-Line of sight How to wear the Pod and Sensor on the same side of the body in such a way that the two devices can "see" one another without your body blocking their communication.
+Line of sight How to wear the Pod and Sensor on the same side of the body in a way that the two devices can "see" one another without your body blocking their communication.
 Manual bolus A bolus amount chosen by you (not calculated by the SmartBolus Calculator).
-Manual Mode Insulin delivery method that delivers insulin amounts according to the basal rates in your Basal Programme.
+Manual Mode Insulin delivery method that delivers insulin amounts according to the basal rates in your Basal Program.
 Microbolus A small amount of insulin calculated by SmartAdjust technology delivered automatically by the Pod every 5 minutes during Automated Mode.
-Omnipod 5 Application (App) Software on the Controller that is the primary user interface of the Omnipod 5 System.
-Sensor glucose monitoring system System to track glucose throughout the day and night, supplied by a third-party medical device manufacturer.
-Also known as continuous glucose monitor (CGM).
-Sensor Component of a sensor glucose monitoring system that is inserted under the skin to measure glucose in interstitial fluid.
+Omnipod 5 Application (App) Software on the Controller or smartphone that is the primary user interface of the Omnipod 5 System.